johanazhu/fe/docs/JavaScript/原理/模拟bind的实现.md

 Function.prototype.myBind = function (context, ...args1) {
     if (this === Function.prototype) {
         throw new TypeError(
-            "Function.prototype.bind - what is trying to be bound is not callable" );
+            'Function.prototype.bind - what is trying to be bound is not callable', );
     }
     const _this = this;